OwainWilliams/BlogMarkdownParser/README.md

 # HTML to Markdown Parser

-Point the console app at a RSS feed, then get a list of links.
-Use the list of links to then scrape those pages with XPath to give you the main content.
-Once you have the content, convert it to markdown.

-Update: 11/06/2020
-Now with some basic unit tests.
+* An app that reads an RSS feed, gets a list of links from the feed and scrapes the HTML of the links in to Markdown format
+* Saves all the Markdown in to date stamped folders
+* Saves all images from within the main content of the blog in to the same folder as the Markdown
+* Has some Unit Tests and uses Serilog for logging